Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 **Presentation:**  [Project 4_ presentation_2023.pdf](https://github.com/Sebastian-TheDataDetective/Data_Analysis_Portfolio/files/11604417/Project.4_.presentation_2023.pdf)

-**Description:** In this project, SQL was used to query user activity (interaction) data from an online forum (**ChatData**) to learn how their websites is being used in the real world, to understand which features are useful to the users and what additional features might be worth introducing at a later time.
+**Description:** In this project, SQL was used to query user activity (interaction) data from an online forum (**ChatData**) to learn how their website is being used in the real world, to understand which features are useful to the users and what additional features might be worth introducing at a later time.
 This was accomplished using three separate CSV files consisting of user activity data: posts, comments and users.

 SQL queries were executed on the available data to provide answers to the business questions raised by the Social Media Manager by creating single-table and cross-table queries to analyze user engagements.
 The following steps were taken:

-   **1.)** Create an entity relationship diagram (ERD)
+   **1.** Create an entity relationship diagram (ERD)

    **2.** Create database (SQLite database) and add data